agamm/dependency-list/README.md

 });
 ```

-This function takes an object of `packages` by name, when complete it will supply an object formatted like so:
+This function takes an object of `packages` by name, upon completion it will supply an object formatted like so:

 ```
 {